Qinrong-NKU/qinrong-nku.github.io/index.md

 Here is **Rong Qin(秦荣)**.

 I received the B.S.degree in the artificial intelligence from Chongqing University, Chongqing, China, in 2023.
 I am currently pursuing the Ph.D. degree with Nankai University, Tianjin, China.
-My current research interestsinclude affective computing and high-resolution image processing.
+My current research interests include affective computing and high-resolution image processing.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *3240667471@qq.com*